 The number of people in the world suffering from cataract is predicted to increase due to growing and ageing populations.
 While cataract can be treated by surgery, the current surgical capacity on a global scale is insufficient to meet the anticipated future demand.

-Calpain Therapeutics’ lead drug candidate is a first-in-class pre-clinical pharmaceutical for the treatment of cataract.
+One of Calpain Therapeutics' compounds is a first-in-class pre-clinical pharmaceutical compound in development for the treatment of cataract.

 Delaying cataract onset or progression may have a significant impact on the quality of life of early- and mid-stage cataract sufferers and may reduce the amount of surgeries required with potentially significant savings to community and Government medical programmes worldwide.